kelsa-pi/unodit/README.md

 # unodit
+**UNO** **Di**alog **T**ools (alpha version) automate some of the tedious tasks in order to help you write your own extension for LibreOffice.

+Use this library to prepare your python script with dialogs as extension for LibreOffice or embed in document.
+Newcomers would benefit from writing macros with simple dialog boxes for interaction with a user.

+'unodit' main features are:

-**UNO** **Di**alog **T**ools is a Python3 library (alpha version) that takes a LibreOffice Basic Dialog XML file (.xdl) and:
+1. Take a dialog file created with LibreOffice Dialog Editor (.xdl) and:

-1. Convert `xdl` file to python (pyuno) code
-2. Connect to `xdl` file with python (pyuno) code
+    * Convert dialog
+          - generate dialog in python code,
+          - create callback functions for all button onClick events
+          - create script extension for LibreOffice (oxt)
+          - create menu-item in `Tools - AddOns` menu
+    * Connect dialog
+          - generate python code to connect with dialog and
+          - create callback functions for all button onClick events
-3. Convert `xdl` file to python (pyuno) code and embed in document
+2. Convert dialog and embed in ODF document
-4. Provides a simple dialog boxes for interaction with a user with python (pyuno)
+3. Provide a simple dialog boxes for interaction with a user in python (pyuno)

 Other features are:
-- if the option `1` or `4` is chosen, it is possible to create a script extension for LibreOffice (oxt file)
-- callback functions are created for all button onClick events
-- all steps in the conversion process are logged to `log.log` file in project root
+- all steps are logged to `log.log` file in project root
 - per project customization with ini file (copy `config.ini` in project root)

-If you have experience with macros, use this library to prepare your python script as extension for LibreOffice or embed in document.
-Newcomers would benefit from writing macros with simple dialog boxes for interaction with a user.
+- boilerplate code in `templates` directory
+- conversion `'xdl'` to `.py` defined in `schema.py`
+- diff `'xdl'` vs. `schema.py`

 DISCLAIMER:
 I'm not a programmer.